jimbobbennett/smart-garden-ornaments/architecture-guides/device-code-walkthrough.md

 The mesh network works by listening for messages and forwarding them on.
 Not every message gets forwarded - to avoid the risk of messages bouncing back and forth, messages from a device for a particular value type are checked to see if they have been received recently, and if so they are not forwarded.
 The device that sent the messages is also checked - a message could go from device 1 to device 2, then back to 1.
 Messages that came from a particular device will never need to be sent on by the same device.

 The `Get_message_device_id` function block takes a `message` and extracts the device ID part.
 Messages are in the format `device_id:type:value`, so can be split by the `:` character into an array of three parts - the device ID, the data type, and the value.
-After splitting, the first item in the array (the value as position 0 as arrays start at 0) is the device ID, so this is returned.
+After splitting, the first item in the array (the value at position 0 as arrays start at 0) is the device ID, so this is returned.

 For example, the message `1:t:25.0` gets split into an array of three values - `1`, `t`, `25.0`.
 The first value, `1`, is the device ID.